WebPredict/angular-2-interview-questions/README.md

 **What are different kinds of directives supported in Angular 2?**

-A: Structural, directive, component, and attribute directives.
+A: Structural, component, and attribute directives.

 **How do components communicate with each other?**

-A: Various ways - for example: Input/Output properties, services, ViewChild/ViewContent...
+A: Various ways - for example: Input/Output properties, services, ViewChild/ViewContent.

 **How do you create two way data binding in Angular 2.0?**

-Answer: By using the two-way binding syntax [()] along with ngModel…
+A: By using the two-way binding syntax [()] along with ngModel…

 **How would you create a component to display error messages throughout your application?**